noir-lang/noir/docs/docs/developers/contracts/references/storage/private_state.md

 Functionally similar to [`get_note`](#get_note), but executed in unconstrained functions and can be used by the wallet to fetch notes for use by front-ends etc.

-## `ImmutableSingleton<NoteType>`
+## `PrivateImmutable<NoteType>`

-`ImmutableSingleton` represents a unique private state variable that, as the name suggests, is immutable.
+`PrivateImmutable` (formerly known as `ImmutableSingleton`) represents a unique private state variable that, as the name suggests, is immutable.
 Once initialized, its value cannot be altered.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/immutable_singleton.nr).
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_immutable.nr).

 ### `new`

-As part of the initialization of the `Storage` struct, the `Singleton` is created as follows, here at storage slot 1.
+As part of the initialization of the `Storage` struct, the `PrivateMutable` is created as follows, here at storage slot 1.

-#include_code storage-immutable-singleton-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code storage-private-immutable-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 ### `initialize`

-When this function is invoked, it creates a nullifier for the storage slot, ensuring that the ImmutableSingleton cannot be initialized again.
+When this function is invoked, it creates a nullifier for the storage slot, ensuring that the PrivateImmutable cannot be initialized again.

 :::danger Privacy-Leak
 Beware that because this nullifier is created only from the storage slot without randomness it leaks privacy.
 This means that it is possible for an external observer to determine when the note is nullified.